 In a profile of the band ahead of the new release in Dazed Magazine, the apocalypse was used as a framing device to unpack the record.
 And from what I have heard so far, this frame holds.
 There is something doom-laden about this music.
 Something tragic but also the tragedy is fading as the systems that gave it meaning start to fall apart.
 “And I’ll never get up, Never give, Never get up, Never give up”.
 It feels as if, from some of the moments of music made available so far, this is a record intent on illustrating the difference between the tragedy inherent in death and the disappearance of this tragedy once the world comes to an end, and the sense of longing that makes it so easy to confuse the two.

 The apocalypse has long been a theme identified with more experimental musical practices.
 There is even a book called “Drone and Apocalypse” that explores this in relation to drone music.
 There is more than a little to this interpretation.
-The inhuman sounds of this musical practice, which operates at volumes and durations that can make us creature with bodies uncomfortable, can be a great way to come to some understanding of our position in an uncaring universe.
+The inhuman sounds of this musical practice, which operates at volumes and durations that can make us, creatures with bodies, uncomfortable, can be a great way to come to some understanding of our position in an uncaring universe.
 And when practitioners such as Tim Hecker can bring beauty to this experience of self-disintegration, it can sure be a beguiling high to chase.
 But this is not what These New Puritans are doing.
 They are trapped at the moment just before the end.
 A point in time in which symbols still mean something but the edges are getting fuzzy as things fall apart.
 The person to whom these symbols were meaningful begins to realize the fiction of their own identity as the frames of self-definition seep away.

 This is not a new theme in popular culture.
 There is a whole slew of think pieces and video essays on the question of nihilism and cosmic pessimism in the first season of “True Detective”.
-However, after rewatching it recently, and after watching the video for “Inside the Rose”, what struck me was role sex or eros plays articulating these ideas.
-These works are illustrative the claims of philosophers like Georges Bataille, who argue that it is in the act of sex with another person that we can let go of the systems of meaning that
+However, after rewatching it recently, and after watching the video for “Inside the Rose”, what struck me was the role sex or eros plays in articulating these ideas.
+These works are illustrative of the claims of philosophers like Georges Bataille, who argue that it is in the act of sex with another person that we can let go of the systems of meaning that

 In the series, this idea is expressed like so: *Spoilers* The sexual affairs of the detective Marty Hart are like a funhouse mirror reflection of his partner, Ruston Cohl’s, philosophical ramblings.
 Marty has surrounded himself with symbols (his job, his family, his religion) to convince himself that his identity fundamentally exists and is not just a social construct.
 He needs this certainty to get through the day.
 But, when he is faced with the work of maintaining this symbol system, he finds it to be something of prison directing him towards the inevitable conclusion of his death.
-So, he chases novel sensations with other younger women, which he can do because of his symbolic status in his patriarchal culture, to be reminded of a time when his future was more uncertain: To be freed of those things that contain his identity and dictate his end, and instead become the object of someone else’s desire.
-The irony is that by engaging in this behavior he starts to tear apart all of the symbols that gave meaning to the identity he was desperately trying to hold on to.
+So, he chases novel sensations with other younger women, which he can do because of his symbolic status as a white male cop in his patriarchal culture, to remind himself of a time when his future was more uncertain: To be freed of those things that contain his identity and dictate his end, and instead become the object of someone else’s desire.
+The irony is that by engaging in this behaviour he starts to tear apart all of the symbols that gave meaning to the identity he was desperately trying to hold on to.